huseyinbagator/react-demo-todo-app/README.md

 Live: https://react-demo-todo-app-df6e3.firebaseapp.com

-Type `admin` for the user name and `admin` for the password in the text boxes.
+Test User Credentials:

+    Username: admin
+    Password: admin

 ## Uploading Project Files

 You need to load the project files before running the project.

 ### `npm install`

 ## Available Scripts

 In the project directory, you can run: